hpaluch/html-and-pdf-generators/README.md

 BUGS:

-* HTML output is seriously corrupted by Anchors that are appended to links without any filtering/escaping !!!
+* HTML output is seriously corrupted by Anchors that are appended to headers and cross refs without any filtering/escaping !!!

 Disclaimer: